AzureAD/microsoft-authentication-library-for-js/samples/msal-react-samples/b2c-sample/README.md

 ## About this sample

-This developer sample is used to run basic B2C use cases for the MSAL library.
+This developer sample is used to run basic B2C use cases (user-flows) for the MSAL library.
 You can also alter the configuration in `./src/authConfig.js` to execute other behaviors.
 This sample was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### How to handle B2C user-flows